draganjancikin/d-office/README.md

-# RolOffice v5.3.5 - 6.0.5
+# RolOffice 6.1.0

 Web Application

-## For next version 5.3.5 - 6.1.0
+## For next version 6.1.0

-- Implement Doctrine ORM to Material
-- Implement Doctrine ORM to Unit
+- Implement Doctrine to all Project
-- Implement Doctrine ORM to Order
+- Add picket width to CuttingSheet

-## For next version 5.3.5 - 6.0.6

-- resolved issue #99
+- Resolved issue #99

 ## New in version 5.3.5 - 6.0.5